Consensys/doc.tessera/docs/HowTo/Get-started/Use-GoQuorum-with-Tessera.md

 Refer to the GoQuorum [send a private transaction tutorial](https://docs.goquorum.consensys.net/en/stable/Tutorials/Send-private-transaction/) to send a private transactions with GoQuorum using Tessera.

 !!!
-Important
+Note

-    All Tessera nodes listed in [`privateFor`](https://docs.goquorum.consensys.net/en/stable/Concepts/Privacy/PrivateAndPublic/#private-transactions)
+    All Tessera nodes included in a private transaction must be running when the private transaction is sent.
-    must be running when the private transaction is sent.
     Otherwise, the transaction doesn't propagate and an error is returned.